 These questions can help you support your loved one in making a treatment decision.
-These are questions you can discuss over time at you and your loved ones' own pace.

 - Does your loved one understand the risks of treatment and the potential consequences of the treatment they are choosing? - Are your loved one's wishes openly stated and being respected? - Is the treatment in line with your loved one's beliefs and values? - Is the treatment your loved one is considering recommended by their oncologist and health care team?